erikw/tmux-powerline/README.md

 If your tmux looks like [this](https://github.com/erikw/tmux-powerline/issues/125) then you may have to in iTerm uncheck [Unicode East Asian Ambiguous characters are wide] in Preferences -> Settings -> Advanced.

 # Hacking
 This project can only gain positively from contributions.
 Fork today and make your own enhancements and segments to share back!
-If you'd like, add your name and E-mail to AUTHORS before making a pull request so you can get some credit for your work :-)
+If you'd like, add your name and email to AUTHORS before making a pull request so you can get some credit for your work :-)

 ## How to make a segment
 If you want to (of course you do!) send a pull request for a cool segment you written make sure that it follows the style of existing segments, unless you have good reason for it.
 Each segment resides in the `segments/` directory with a descriptive and simple name.
 A segment must have at least one function and that is `run_segment` which is like the main function that is called from the tmux-powerline lib.
 What ever text is echoed out from this function to stdout is the text displayed in the tmux status bar.
 If the segment at a certain point does not have anything to show, simply don't echo anything out and the segment will be hidden.
 A successful execution of the `run_segment` function should return an exit code of 0.
 If the segment failed to execute in a fatal way return a non-zero exit code so the user can pick up the error and fix it when debug mode is on (e.g. missing program that is needed for the segment).

 Usage of helper function to organize the work of a segment is encourage and should be named in the format `__helper_func`.
 If a segment has settings it should have a function `generate_segmentrc` which outputs default values of all settings and a short explanation of the setting and its values.
 Study e.g. `segments/now_playing.sh` to see how it is done.
 A segment having settings should typically call a helper function `__process_settings` as the first statement in `run_segment` that sets default values to the settings that has not been set by the user.

 Also, don't use bash4 features as requiring bash4 complicates installation for macOS user quite a bit.
 Use tabs for indentation ([discussion](https://github.com/erikw/tmux-powerline/pull/92)),